Continuous recognition: A latent variable approach to measuring international sovereignty of self-determination movements

 Date Written: February 10, 2019

 How do self-determination groups move toward diplomatic recognition?
-Although diplomatic recognition is the dominant conceptualization of international sovereignty, it is often the last and most difficult step in a long process.
-Even when third parties do not confer legal recognition, they may still have decades of interactions with aspiring state actors, tacitly recognizing them by other important means: transfers of aid, military cooperation, advocacy in the UN, and even the establishment of permanent channels of diplomatic exchange.
-In this paper, I argue that our understanding of the evolution of international sovereignty can be improved by conceptualizing recognition as a continuous process that also includes foreign policy decisions short of the legal admission into the exclusive club of nation-states.
-To develop this framework, I create a Bayesian hierarchical latent variable model of third-party recognition, using bilateral data on diplomatic exchange, IGO voting, sanctions, military aid, and intervention in separatist conflicts.
-Complementing prior work on international sovereignty, my measure provides support for important theoretical expectations previously explored using only diplomatic recognition.
-I find: (1) that extant violence in separatist conflicts is associated with higher levels of third-party recognition; (2) that international conflict impacts third-party recognition; and (3) that diplomatic recognition has downstream effects on other latent forms of recognition.
+Although recognition is the dominant activity used to understand international sovereignty, it is perhaps the most costly decision states make towards these groups.
+Third parties have many substantial interactions with aspiring states, building their sovereignty by other important means.
+I argue that our understanding of international sovereignty can be improved by conceptualizing it as a dynamic, continuous process, reflected in foreign policy decisions short of the legal recognition.
+I create a Bayesian latent variable model of international sovereignty, using bilateral data on diplomatic exchange, IGO voting, sanctions, military aid, and intervention in separatist conflicts.
+Complementing prior work on international sovereignty, my measure provides support for important theoretical expectations previously explored using only recognition as a measure of sovereignty.
+I find that diplomatic recognition, extant violence, separatist victory, and sour third-party–incumbent relations positively impact latent sovereignty of separatists, while concern for precedent negatively impacts it.

 Suggested Citation: Suggested Citation